top of page

 Montreal, QC Canada

 The bridge spans a total length of 3.4 kilometres with a central, cable-stayed portion crossing a great portion of the St. Lawrence seaway.
-The bridge features a North and South-bound traffic directions, a central transit corridor that will host a light rail line as well as a pedestrian and bike lane.
+The bridge features North and South bound traffic directions, a central transit corridor that will host a light rail line as well as a pedestrian and bike lane.

 All modal properties were examined through the post-processing of the data.
-These include the natural frequencies, the damping rations and the mode shapes for this section of the bridge.
-This data was used for the calibration of the models of the bridge to get a better understand on its behaviour.
+These include the natural frequencies, the damping ratios and the mode shapes for this section of the bridge.
+This data was used for the calibration of the models of the bridge to get a better understanding of its behaviour.

 All of the data points will be used as a baseline so that as the structure ages or before it is given to the government after Signature sur le Saint Laurent's 30-year ownership, the structure's integrity can be compared to its initial state at the time the test was taken.

 Copyright © 2023